-We never work out our destinies alone, and this man was no exception.
+We never work out our destinies alone, and the man in my story was no exception.
 Most specifically, he needed those sales persons.
 But here was the problem he faced: how would he go about generating enthusiasm in them?
 He recognized that enthusiasm emerged out of knowledge of his product, belief in his product, but also attention to his customers’ need and wants.

 Throughout his lifetime as Jesus’ disciple Paul’s enthusiasm for ministry never flagged.
 As one whose life only acquired meaning as a vessel carrying Jesus to the world, he lived his life constantly strategizing on how he might do that job better.
-Part of that strategizing involved how to enlist others to bring the message of salvation to the world, how to build knowledge and generate enthusiasm in them.
+Part of that strategizing involved helping others acquire knowledge and build enthusiasm to carry Christ’s gospel to the world.

 How might Paul’s sense of his destiny translate into your life experience or mine?
 I believe that, as in Paul’s case, God reveals clues, subtle or not, that disclose each of our destinies.
 Life under God is a process of reading those clues so that we become the authentic selves we were destined to be.
 Those clues may not prompt the radical re-orientation by which Paul’s life was changed, but God does not withhold clues from any of us, clues prodding us to think and act on the life-shaping data our individual experiences present.